Are you an active rideshare driver or are you considering becoming one?

 Uber and Lyft both offer their own auto coverage to those who drive for them.
 Below you can read through the policy requirements:

 Uber covers drivers with a whopping $1 million liability policy.
 Coverage begins as soon as you receive a ride request and ends when your passenger reaches their destination.

 They also include a $1 million underinsured/uninsured motorist policy with an $1,000 deductible, which covers any occupants within the Uber vehicle if in an accident with an uninsured driver.

 Uber even offers insurance for drivers who are on the road searching for passengers but who have not accepted a trip, which also falls under the liability coverage for bodily injury.
 Limits for coverage are $100,000 per accident, $50,000 per person, with the addition of $25,000 for any damage to property.

 Keep in mind that your own expenses will not be covered by Uber - this is where your personal policy covers you.

 The Bottom Line of Rideshare Insurance

-If you choose to forego the proper coverage while driving for any rideshare company, you could be creating a recipe for your own financial disaster.
+If you choose to forego the proper coverage while driving with any rideshare company, you could be creating a recipe for your own financial disaster.
 This could translate into the loss of your license, your rideshare gig, and much more.

 Do you rarely use your car and want to save money on insurance, period?
 We recommend you checking out Metromile.
 You could save as much as $600 per year!